 Today, farmers and ranchers are faced with a flurry of requirements through the Clean Water Act, the Endangered Species Act, the Federal Insecticide, Fungicide and Rodenticide Act, the Food Safety Modernization Act, immigration and labor regulations, and interpretation of the Federal Land Policy and Management Act—to name just a few.

 Often, these requirements are the result of federal regulations; sometimes they emanate from court decisions.
 But no matter how they are established, the result often can be controversial.
-Stakeholders disagree on the language in the statute, and affected parties disagree on the science, the data or the models underpinning one or the other.
+Stakeholders can disagree on the language in the statute, and affected parties can also disagree on the science, the data or the models underpinning one or the other.